vojale/CBE544-2018.github.io/ASE/Getting_Started/README.md

 ```

-Finally, the Quantum ESPRESSO calculator is attached to the `slab` Atoms object, the energy calculation is ran, and the total energy of the system is output in the log file (defined in the `spede_esp.sub` file above).
+Finally, the Quantum ESPRESSO calculator is attached to the `slab` Atoms object, the relaxation calculation is run, and the total energy of the system is output in the log file.

-To submit the job, use:
+To submit any job on Stampede2, use:

 ```bash
 sbatch -J $PWD spede_esp.sub

 ```
-The `-J $PWD` gives the name of the job as the current directory.
-Make sure this calculations runs correctly before proceeding.
-You should get a total energy of -3353.960 eV.

-<a name='mxenes'></a>

 <a name='lattice-constant-determination'></a>

 #### Lattice Constant Determination ####

 Find the [`Lattice_Constant.py`](Lattice_Constant.py) script in the `lattice` folder.
 This script calculates the different energies of the system as a function of the lattice constant.
 Before you run this job, make sure you read the comments within to understand what it does.
-You will later need to modify this file for the Final Project.

 Remember to change the script name to Lattice_Constant.py in the `spede_esp.sub` file!
 Submit the script by running: